Pneumococcal vaccine

 Pneumococcal vaccines are vaccines against the bacterium Streptococcus pneumoniae.
 Their use can prevent some cases of pneumonia, meningitis, and sepsis.
 There are two types of pneumococcal vaccines: conjugate vaccines and polysaccharide vaccines.
 They are given by injection either into a muscle or just under the skin.

 The World Health Organization (WHO) recommends the use of the conjugate vaccine in the routine immunizations given to children.
 This includes those with HIV/AIDS.
 The recommended three or four doses are between 71 and 93% effective at preventing severe pneumococcal disease.
 The polysaccharide vaccines, while effective in healthy adults, are not effective in children less than two years old or those with poor immune function.

 These vaccines are generally safe.
 With the conjugate vaccine about 10% of babies develop redness at the site of injection, fever, or change in sleep.
 Severe allergies are very rare.

-Whole cell vaccinations were developed alongside characterisation of the subtypes of pneumococcus from the early 1900s.

-The first pneumococcal vaccine was developed in the 1980s.
+Whole-cell vaccinations were developed alongside characterisation of the subtypes of pneumococcus from the early 1900s.
+The first polysaccharide vaccine (tetravalent) was developed in 1945.
+The current 23-valent polysaccharide vaccine was developed in the 1980s.
+The first conjugate vaccine (heptavalent) reached market in 2000.
 It is on the World Health Organization's List of Essential Medicines.

+Medical uses

+Different pneumococcal vaccines provide protection against different serotypes.
+In particular, their coverage of antibiotic‐resistant serotypes varies.
+Early vaccines did not cover certain serotypes which later became a major contributor to antibiotic‐resistant infections.
+Subsequent vaccines are designed to address this gap.